-- 1. Takes note of the report of the Secretary-General; - 2.
-Recalls the convening of the high-level meeting to review progress made in addressing the priorities of small island developing States through the implementation of the SIDS Accelerated Modalities of Action (SAMOA) Pathway on 27 September 2019 and the adoption on 10 October 2019 of its political declaration, in which Heads of State and Government reaffirmed the commitment to strengthening cooperation with and support to small island developing States in the context of sustainable development, in line with their national development strategies and priorities, and looks forward to the implementation of the calls made in the political declaration; - 3.
-Reiterates the call to the General Assembly, the Economic and Social Council and their subsidiary bodies to monitor the full implementation of the Declaration of Barbados 13 and the Programme of Action for the Sustainable
+1. Takes note of the report of the Secretary-General;11

+2. Recalls the convening of the high-level meeting to review progress made in addressing the priorities of small island developing States through the implementation of the SIDS Accelerated Modalities of Action (SAMOA) Pathway on 27 September 2019 and the adoption on 10 October 2019 of its political declaration,12 in which Heads of State and Government reaffirmed the commitment to strengthening cooperation with and support to small island developing States in the context of sustainable development, in line with their national development strategies and priorities, and looks forward to the implementation of the calls made in the political declaration;

+3. Reiterates the call to the General Assembly, the Economic and Social Council and their subsidiary bodies to monitor the full implementation of the

-&lt;sup>10 Decision 74/548 of 13 April 2020.
+10 Decision 74/548 of 13 April 2020.

-&lt;sup>11 A/76/211 and A/76/211/Corr.1.
+11 A/76/211 and A/76/211/Corr.1.

-Resolution 74/3.
+12 Resolution 74/3.